-To understand in practice why FDR control is less conservative than FWER control, consider how the BH and free step-down resampling procedures treat the median p-value, $p' = p{M/2}$, in a set of M p-values.
-Roughly, the BH procedure rejects $H' = H{M/2}$ if $p{M/2} < \alpha(M/2)/M = \alpha/2$, while the free step-down resampling procedure rejects $H{M/2}$ if $p{M/2}$ exceeds the minimum of a family of M/2 simulated p-values at a rate less than α .
-The former equates to adjusting the p-value by a factor of 2, while the latter equates to adjusting the p-value by a factor of up to M/2.
+To understand in practice why FDR control is less conservative than FWER control, consider how the BH and free step-down resampling procedures treat the median p value, $p' = p{M/2}$ , in a set of M p values.
+Roughly, the BH procedure rejects $H' = H{M/2}$ if $p{M/2} < \alpha(M/2)/M = \alpha/2$ , whereas the free step-down resampling procedure rejects $H{M/2}$ if $p{M/2}$ exceeds the minimum of a family of M/2 simulated p values at a rate less than $\alpha$ .
+The former equates to adjusting the p value by a factor of 2, whereas the latter equates to adjusting the pvalue by a factor of up to M/2.
 For large M, the difference becomes substantial.
-Note also that M does not appear on the right side of the expression $p{M/2} < \alpha/2$.
-If additional pvalues - distributed similarly to the existing p-values - are added to the family of tests, the FDR adjustment to the existing p-values need not become more stringent in expectation.
+Also note that M does not appear on the right side of the expression $p{M/2} < \alpha/2$ .
+If additional p values distributed similarly to the existing p values-are added to the family of tests, then the FDR adjustment to the existing p values need not become more stringent in expectation.

-3.2.4 Summary

-Three types of multiple inference adjustments are presented (and applied): summary index tests, FWER adjusted p-values, and FDR adjusted p-values.
-The first technique reduces the total number of tests performed, while the second and third techniques maintain the number of tests and adjust the p-values.
+3.2.4 Summary.
+Three types of multiple-inference adjustments are presented (and applied): summary index tests, FWER-adjusted p values, and FDR-adjusted p values.
+The first technique reduces the total number of tests performed, whereas the second and third techniques maintain the number of tests and adjust the p values.
 Given the substantial differences between these techniques, it is important that researchers understand the benefits and drawbacks of each technique when deciding which ones are most appropriate for their own work.

 Summary index tests make sense when testing for an intervention's overall effect and when there is an a priori reason to believe that a group of outcomes will be affected in a consistent direction.
-In those cases, a summary index test often has better power than a series of FWER or FDR adjusted individual tests.
-This research applies summary indices to estimate the overall effects of each program at different stages in life.
+In those cases, a summary index test often has better power than a series of FWER- or FDR-adjusted individual tests.
+This research applies summary indexes to estimate the overall effects of each program at different stages in life.

-Athough they are more likely to reject, summary index tests yield less information when they do reject, as it is impossible to conclude which underlying outcomes were significantly affected.
-If effects on specific outcomes are of interest, or if there is no reason to believe that outcomes are affected in a consistent direction, then testing all outcomes of interest and adjusting the p-values is a logical strategy.
-In that case, the choice between FWER and FDR adjustments may be dominated by the cost of a Type I error.
-When controlling FDR with many outcomes, one can expect to encounter some false positives with reasonably high probability.
+Athough they are more likely to reject, summary index tests yield less information when they do reject, because it is impossible to conclude which underlying outcomes were significantly affected.
+If effects on specific outcomes are of interest, or if there is no reason to believe that outcomes are affected in a consistent direction, then testing all outcomes of interest and adjusting the p values is a logical strategy.
+In that case, the choice between FWER and FDR adjustments may be dominated by the cost of a type I error.
+When controlling FDR with many outcomes, there is a high probability that some false positives with occur.
 In contrast, when controlling FWER, all rejections will be correct with high probability.
-Therefore, if the cost of a Type I error is high, a researcher will likely opt for FWER control.
-However, if the cost of a Type I error is low to moderate, the increased power of FDR control will be appealing, particularly if the family of hypotheses being tested is large.
-This research applies FWER adjustments to the summary index p-values to ensure that programs are not erroneously judged to be effective at different life stages.
+Therefore, if the cost of a type I error is high, then a researcher likely will opt for FWER control, but if the cost of a type I error is low to moderate, then the increased power of FDR control will be appealing, particularly if the family of hypotheses being tested is large.
+This research applies FWER adjustments to the summary index p values to ensure that programs are not erroneously judged to be effective at different life stages.
 It applies FDR adjustments to tests of individual outcomes to facilitate exploratory analysis while controlling the number of false rejections.
-Conclusions about overall program effectiveness, however, should be based upon the FWER adjusted summary index p-values.
+Conclusions about overall program effectiveness should be based on the FWER adjusted summary index p values, however.

-4 RESULTS
+4. RESULTS